vtexdocs/dev-portal-content/docs/guides/Integration-Guides/headless-commerce/headless-authentication.md

 ## Implementation

-This is the flow of shopper authentication for headless VTEX stores:
+To ensure a secure shopping experience, shopper authentication for headless VTEX stores must follow a specific flow, as presented in the following:

 ![headless authentication flow](./headless-authentication_1.png)